SkyTemple/c-of-time/README.md

 ### Preparing the ROM

-You need a US or EU ROM of Pokémon Mystery Dungeon: Explorers of Sky.
-The ROM must be patched with the [`ExtraSpace` patch by End45](https://github.com/End45/EoS-asm-hacks/blob/main/src/ExtraSpace.asm).
+You need a US, EU, or JP ROM of Pokémon Mystery Dungeon: Explorers of Sky.
+The ROM must be patched with the [`ExtraSpace` patch by Frostbyte](https://github.com/Frostbyte0x70/EoS-asm-patches/blob/main/src/ExtraSpace.asm).
 You can apply the patch with [SkyTemple](https://skytemple.org):
   1. Open the ROM in SkyTemple
   2. Click *ASM Patches* (*Patches > ASM* in SkyTemple 1.4+) and switch to the *Utility* tab
   3. Select the *ExtraSpace* patch and click *Apply*